-Of course, it hasn't all been positive news for Facebook recently, but it is 15 years today since a fresh-faced, wide-eyed Mark Zuckerberg launched Facebook from his Harvard dorm on 4 February 2004.
+(Pocket-lint) - It hasn't all been positive news for Facebook recently, but it is now over 16 years since a fresh-faced, wide-eyed Mark Zuckerberg launched Facebook from his Harvard dorm on 4 February 2004.
 Little did Zuckerberg know that at just 19 years old he had changed the world - and the internet - forever.

 Within four years, Facebook would overtake Myspace in the number of unique worldwide visitors.
 Within six years, Facebook would be the inspiration for a blockbuster film that won three Academy Awards and four Golden Globes.

 Within eight years, Facebook would hold one of the biggest initial public offerings in Internet history and hit a peak market capitalization of over $104 billion.
 And within 10 years, Facebook would announce it had 1.228 billion monthly active users across the globe.
 It's now got 2.3 billion.

 Facebook is undoubtedly an enormous success.
 It's also starkly different than it was during Zuckerberg's brief Harvard days.
 It's added huge numbers of new features and interface adjustments, lifted registration limitations, launched some of the world's most successful mobile apps, acquired other hugely successful apps, and it's had major shakeups in its executive team.